 When thinking about your website design, you have to choose appropriate placeholders for true lazy loading.
 After all, your store visitors do get a glimpse of them so you want a placeholder design that matches your brand and the overall feel of your store.

-There are two main options to consider:
+There are three main options to consider:

-• Low-resolution images.
+- Blurry images.
 An equivalent of the real image just in very low resolution could be a great option for retail stores since they give an indication of the object in the image.

 In rare cases, you can choose to load thumbnails instead of your regular images until the person gets to them.